 1969’s Best Rock Albums

-The '60s closed on a foreboding note, and this list of 1969's Best Rock Albums often reflect that.
-Click through for our staff-selected favorites, which illustrate the way a period fired by brightly colored dreams of peace and free love dissembled into one fraught with violence and sad endings.
+The '60s closed on a foreboding note, and the following look back at 1969's Best Rock Albums often reflects that.
+Unfortunately, a period fired by brightly colored dreams of peace and free love dissembled into one fraught with violence and sad endings.

 The looming dissolution of the Beatles, after a stirring run of creative genius, signaled that everything would be different in the '70s.
 They released their final album in Abbey Road, though the earlier-recorded Let It Be would follow, after some post-session doctoring from Phil Spector.
 They weren't the only ones who departed: The original Jimi Hendrix Experience, Eric Burdon and the Animals and the Jeff Beck Group fell apart, even as Rolling Stones co-founder Brian Jones died.
 The warm feelings of Woodstock were quickly forgotten in the bloody aftermath of Altamont.